KMKfw/kmk_firmware/docs/en/boot.md

 #### `sense`
 `sense` accepts either uninitialized `Pin`s or `DigitalInOut` instances for maximum flexibility.
-The boot configuration is only applied if `sense` reads `True` or "high", and skipped if it reads `False` or "low".
+The lockout-prone subset of boot configuration is only applied if `sense` reads `True` or "high", and skipped if it reads `False` or "low".
+The latter is also true if `sense` is not provided.
 If `sense` is an uninitialized `Pin`, it'll be configured as pulled-up input; it wont be further configured if it is a `DigitalInOut`.